pnpm/pnpm.io/docs/using-changesets.md

 ### Publishing

-By adding `publish: pnpm ci:publish` which is a script that executes `changeset publish` will publish on the registry once the PR opened by `changeset version`.
+By adding `publish: pnpm ci:publish` which is a script that executes `changeset publish` will publish to the registry once the PR is opened by `changeset version`.

 ```yaml
 name: Changesets